 Another example, below, has an Aztec jaguar warrior facing away from the Spaniard.
-His chimalli (war shield) and macana (obsidian-blade studded club) appear below his face.
+His symbolic chimalli (war shield) and macana (obsidian-blade studded club) appear below his face.
 The whole grouping rests on the long, protruding, curling, red tongue of the Spaniard.

-Other masks from this same dance show additional variations, including a colorful bird with a nopal-like tail, an eagle devouring a long, skinny serpent, among others.
+Other masks from this same dance show additional variations, including a colorful bird with a nopal-like tail, and an eagle devouring a long, skinny serpent, among others.

 We often think about how Spaniards “othered” indigenous people.
 But we might also ask, did indigenous people see the Spaniards as others?
 Did they see them as another “race”?
 Did they see them as strange, as monsters, as evil, perhaps?
 In dance masks, Spaniards are usually depicted as having blue eyes, golden or white hair, and sometimes as having pink skin.
 Such things were notably different, but do you see any negatives implied in these representations?